 Another thing you can do is add some rosemary, chili flakes, and other such flavorings to the dough before you knead it, although this will make it harder to shape the crust.

 For sauce I usually either use jarred marinara sauce, or a drizzle of flavored grapeseed oil, and then I put on whatever cheeses, toppings, etc. that I like.
 Last night it was ham, pepperoncini peppers, and anchovy on a marinara sauce base and mozzarella blend.
 Another combination I like is oil sauce, asiago + mozzarella, prosciutto and arugula.
 Sometimes I just do pepperoni.
 There’s really no limit to what you can put on.

-For loaves, a 425ºF oven is the right temperature, and it’s helpful to set up a steam pan (read the book!) or to put it into a baking cloche or the like.
+For loaves, a 425ºF oven is the right temperature, and it’s helpful to set up a steam pan (read the book!) or to put it into a baking cloche (affiliate link) or the like.
 The book also has plenty of shaping techniques.
 Also there’s plenty of dough recipes in there, and recipes of things to do with leftover bread.

 The rule of thumb for remembering this recipe

 I actually always do this dough from memory!
 The way I remember the proportions: it’s a bit over 2:1 flour:water (by volume), and every cup of water gets half a tablespoon each of salt and yeast.
 The flours are also in a 2:1 refined:whole ratio (you can actually use more refined and less whole wheat if you want, but I don’t recommend going the other way).
 Also, you don’t have to worry about getting it completely precise; you’re going to have to adjust the flour later anyway since humidity varies and the dough loses moisture as it ages and so on.